 - On the Edit tab, click the Attributes button in the Selection group to open the Attributes pane.

-- Select the unplaced annotation feature you'd like to place and then change the value of the Status field from Unplaced to Placed in the Attributes pane.
+- Select the unplaced annotation feature to place and then change the value of the Status field from Unplaced to Placed in the Attributes pane.

-- You can then use the editing tools from the Tools gallery to edit the annotation feature.
+- Optionally, use the editing tools from the Tools gallery to edit the annotation feature.